laumurph/BasicsofPython/_sources/Waiver/PracticeWaiver502.rst

    class myTests(TestCaseGui):

       def testOne(self):
-         self.assertEqual(plc, wrds[-7:], "plc does not contain the correct characters.")
+         self.assertEqual(plc, wrds[-7:], "Checking the value of plc.")

    myTests().main()

 .. parsonsprob:: pwaiver_pp_2

-   Organize the code snipits so that if the string "venmo" is an element of the list, then it prints out True, otherwise, it print False.
+   Organize the code snippets so that if the string "venmo" is an element of the list, then it prints out True, and otherwise, it print False.

    -----
    lst = ["I use venmo",